Before the interview, I browsed a copy of the AJN to get my head around the content.

 The opinion piece really made my blood boil, but I am grateful for one thing, I’m glad I never got that job.

-Robert Magid has defended himself on the ABC’s Lateline program that he is not a racist, but it’s hard to believe when you read what he’s written.
+Robert Magid has defended himself on the ABC’s Lateline program that he is not prejudiced, but it’s hard to believe when you read what he’s written.

 He begins by talking about boat people – calling them illegal queue jumpers, but by the end of the article he’s talking about “extremists in the Muslim community”.